wpswings/subscriptions-for-woocommerce/README.md

 ## WITH THE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN YOU CAN::

-* Provide free-of-cost WooCommerce subscription on products.
 * Generate trouble-free recurring revenue with recurring payments from users.
 * Sell subscription-based products and recurring services for a set period.
 * Compatible with PayPal Standard payment gateway.
 * Convert a simple product-selling eCommerce store into a fully functional WooCommerce subscription-based store.
 * Provide free trials of subscription-based products and services to your customers and build loyalty.
 * Limit the free trial and set the frequency for it.
-* Charge recurring subscription fees for your products and services.
 * Cancel WooCommerce subscriptions anytime.
+* Get updated order notes with reasons for failed recurring payments (Stripe and PayPal).
 * Subscription status will be on hold when order status fails.
 * Subscriptions will automatically be canceled when the order is canceled.
-* Include any type of recurring product to sell in your store.
-* Show Recurring Frequency in the subscription List Table.
+* Show recurring frequency in the Subscription List Table.
-* Multistep setup for auto configurations of the Subscription WooCommerce plugin and its requirements.
+* Setup WooCommerce Subscription plugin flow through the multistep form
-* Enable log.
-Store managers require these log files and WooCommerce developers can automatically generate them based on specific logging parameters.
+* Automatically generate subscription error logs based on specific logging parameters.
-* Use popular payment gateways with subscriptions for WooCommerce.
+* Support Stripe and PayPal payment Gateway with subscriptions for WooCommerce
-* Email notifications for failed subscription renewal orders.
+* Email notifications for subscription renewal orders

 ### SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN MEETS YOUR REQUIREMENT, SO
 [**Download Now !!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)